Do your students know their “times tables” perfectly, without hesitation? Is it important that they do?

 - For students lacking fluency, we have written homework assignments that practice mental math, with an online quiz added to encourage practice completion.

 In addition, posted at www.ChemReview.Net/WeekOneFiles.pdf are over 50 pages of free homework tutorials on exponential notation and the metric system that can be used in first-year chemistry at all levels.
-Editable files are provided that quiz on calculations without a calculator.
+Editable quizzes may be requested that include calculations without a calculator.

 Researchers say that if during a course, students are given a mix of calculator and “no calculator” problems that keep their mental math sharp, they will better understand quantitative examples and proportional reasoning.

-In different populations, skills will vary, but the 4-minute quiz should tell you quickly which individual students will benefit from the “math automaticity” homework and re-quiz.
+In different populations, skills will vary, but the 15-minute quiz should tell you quickly which individual students will benefit from the “math automaticity” homework and re-quiz.

 # # # # #